 The Everglades Foundation Phosphorus Grand Challenge

-The Grand Challenge, run by the Everglades Foundation, is a $10 million prize that will be awarded to anyone who can successfully develop and execute a process to remove excessive phosphorus from our waterways, and develop a method to recycle that phosphorus into much needed phosphate for use in growing the world’s food supply.
+The Grand Challenge, run by the Everglades Foundation, included a $10 million prize awarded to anyone who successfully developed and executed a process to remove excessive phosphorus from our waterways, and developed a method to recycle that phosphorus into much needed phosphate for use in growing the world’s food supply.
 The U.S. Environmental Protection Agency calls nutrient pollution, “one of America’s most widespread, costly and challenging environmental problems . . . resulting in serious environmental and human health issues, and impacting the economy.’’
-Covington Civil & Environmental Chief Scientific Officer Dr. Robbie Kroger serves as the senior environmental engineering consultant to the Everglades Foundation.
+Covington Civil & Environmental Chief Scientific Officer Dr. Robbie Kroger served as the senior environmental engineering consultant to the Everglades Foundation.